openvinotoolkit/openvino/docs/ops/bitwise/BitwiseNot_13.md

 For ``boolean`` type tensors, BitwiseNot is equivalent to :doc:`LogicalNot <openvino_docs_ops_logical_LogicalNot_1>`.

-If tensor is of ``any supported intiger`` type, for each element of tensor:
+If tensor is of ``any supported integer`` type, for each element of tensor:
 1. Convert value from input tensor to binary representation according to input tensor datatype,
 2. Perform logical negation on each bit in binary representation, where value ``0`` represents ``false`` and value ``1`` represents ``true``,
 3. Convert back binary representation to input datatype.